fivecar/react-native-draglist/README.md

 ## What Is `react-native-draglist`
 This package is a basic version of `react-native-draggable-flatlist` without dependencies on anything except `react` and `react-native`.
 Specifically, it is deliberately built to avoid `react-native-reanimated` and its hanging/crashing issues.

-It is limited in the following ways:
-- It does not animate as smoothly (though it does `useNativeDriver`)
+It is limited in that it does not animate as smoothly (though it does `useNativeDriver`).
+It supports both vertical and horizontal lists.
-- It only handles vertical lists (though adding horizontal in a PR won't be hard)

 # Installation
 With no dependencies outside of `react-native` and `react`, this package installs easily: